 \section{Summary and outlook}

-In the present work, we study the breathing oscillations of the fermion condensates in the anisotropic harmonic oscillator traps.
-If anisotropy of the traps is not so large, the gases behave as the 3D gases; otherwise the gases exhibit the QLD properties owing to the QLD shell-structures associated with the trap anisotropy.
-We theoretically reveal the effects of the QLD shell-structures on the breathing oscillations of the week-interacting fermion condensates with same number densities and describe the crossover behaviors between the 3D and QLD gases by developing TFA to the super-anisotropic systems.
+In the present paper, we study the breathing oscillations of the weakly-interacting degenerate Fermi gases in the highly-anisotropic traps.
+If the traps are not highly anisotropic, the gases behave as the 3D gases; Otherwise the gases exhibit the QLD properties derived from the QLD structures.
+We focus on the effects of the QLD structures on the breathing oscillations of the symmetric fermions in the crossover range between the 3D and QLD gases.

-The collective frequencies of the breathing oscillations are calculated in the scaling and sum-rule methods with the parameters determined in the perturbation theory and ETFA up to the first order of the inter-atomic interaction.
-As a result, it turned out that the effects of the QLD shell-structures disappear in the frequency of the transverse normal mode and appear only in that of the longitudinal normal mode with the hierarchic structures associated with the trap anisotropy.
-The results in ETFA with the finite cut-off energy theoretically reproduce the hierarchic structures below the cut-off energy, and agree with the exact results for the proper cut-off energy.
+The breathing oscillations can be formulated in TDHFA and the sum-rule-scaling method as described in section~\ref{Sec-II}.
+The minimal collective oscillations can reflect the detailed properties of the ground and excited states of the trapped quantum gases.
+The QLD structures contribute to the oscillations through the ground state properties in the sum-rule-scaling method.

+The ground state properties with the QLD structures can be described in ETFA as explained in section~\ref{Sec-III}.
+The highly-anisotropic deformed gases exhibit the crossover behaviors with the hierarchic structures.
+The hierarchies can be reproduced by ETFA with the finite cutoff energy $\varepsilon_{\text{c}}$ and clearly shown in the perturbation theory for the weakly-interacting gases.
+In addition, we there obtain the parameters needed in the sum-rule-scaling method.

-Finally we also demonstrate the time-evolution of the breathing oscillations in the present framework.
-In conclusion, we clarify the two kinds of influence of the inter-atomic interaction on the transverse and longitudinal oscillations: the frequency decrements (increments) in the longitudinal oscillations when $g > 0$ ($< 0$) and the center shifts in the faster oscillations.
+The collective frequencies are calculated in the sum-rule-scaling method and perturbation theory in section~\ref{Sec-IV}.
+As a result, we reveal that the effects of the interaction and QLD structures simultaneously appear only in the longitudinal modes with the hierarchies and can not be seen in the transverse modes in the first-order perturbation.
+Finally we also demonstrate the time-evolution of the oscillations in the present framework, where we find out two kinds of the influence of the interaction: the frequency decrement (or increment) in the longitudinal oscillations when $g > 0$ (or $< 0$) and the center shift in the faster oscillations.